Humpty Doo

 Humpty Doo's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-The rate of private health cover is approximately 57%, covering about 5,309 people.
-Asthma and arthritis are the most common medical conditions, affecting 6.5% and 6.3% of residents respectively.
-About 76.3% of residents claim to be free from medical ailments, compared to 74.8% in Greater Darwin.
-In Humpty Doo, 13.3% of the population is aged 65 and over, totaling 1,232 people.
-Health outcomes among seniors are notably strong, closely aligned with the overall population's health profile.
+The rate of private health cover is high at approximately 57% of the total population (~5,311 people).
+The most prevalent medical conditions are asthma and arthritis, affecting 6.5 and 6.3% of residents respectively.
+A majority, 76.3%, report being completely free from medical ailments, compared to 74.8% in Greater Darwin.
+As of 2021, 13.3% of Humpty Doo's population is aged 65 and over (1,232 people).
+Health outcomes among seniors are notably strong, closely mirroring the overall population's health profile.

 Frequently Asked Questions - Health